pbertera/demo.sh/README.md

 `demo.sh` is a very simple script that permits scripting of demos in a bash.
 Commands are replyed as you type random characters.

-Setting the `DEMO_DEBUG` env. variable will enable some debug outupt
+- Setting the `DEMO_DEBUG` env. variable will enable some debug outupt
+- If the env variable `AUTO` is set to `yes` the script completetes the lines automatically
+- If the env variable `NOWAIT` is set the script do not need the enter to send a command

 ## Features